Tips on Weaning Baby off their Dummy

-Weaning your baby off their dummy is much easier said than done, so here are some simple suggestions to make the transition a bit smoother:
+Weaning your baby off their dummy is much easier said than done.
+With our son we tried and failed a few times.
+So I have put together some simple suggestions to make the transition a bit smoother.

 Try to find a suitable replacement such as a toy or cuddle blanket and if you use it as a bed time cue renew your focus on the bed time routine.

 For us, our son used it as a method to comfort himself, he would have it in all day and all night and hated giving it up.
 He developed a bit of an obsession with them.
 He would have one in his mouth and then carry one or two around with him.
 He even had a stash in the play room and his bedroom!
 We really had to find another way for him to soothe himself, and this was probably the hardest part of weaning him off the dummy.

 Eventually we found that one toy he really liked and gradually started giving him the toy rather than the dummy when he needed to soothe himself.